Hello!

 - Glycerin

-I melted the shea butter in a double boiler and added the rest of the ingredients in it, it was not whipped at all, I just mixed it all together and placed in a fridge to solidify, what I noticed about the hair moisturizer is that it seems a little light which is not an issue but I will definitely make it thicker the next time I make it by increasing the shea butter.
+I melted the Shea butter in a double boiler and added the rest of the ingredients in it, it was not whipped at all, I just mixed it all together and placed in a fridge to solidify, what I noticed about the hair moisturizer is that it seems a little light which is not an issue but I will definitely make it thicker the next time I make it by increasing

-DISCLAIMER: I am not an expert on hair or skin care, what I am is an enthusiast, all the information above are based on research and my own experience so before trying out anything please do your research and make an informed decision.
+DISCLAIMER: I am not an expert on hair or skin care.
+What I am is an enthusiast; all the information above is based on research and my own experience, so before trying out anything, please do your research and make an informed decision.

 http://www.livestrong.com/article/182635-how-to-apply-hempseed-oil-to-hair